 The lack of affordable housing in the Los Angeles region presents another major obstacle.
 Much of the country is currently in an affordable housing crisis, and Los Angeles is among its hardest-hit cities.
 Homelessness is impacting more and more people each year.
 While several measures have passed in recent years to provide extra funding for affordable housing and homeless support services, there is great work to be done yet.

-You can help us end women’s homelessness by taking these small steps with big impacts:
+You can help us end women’s homelessness:

 Don't be a NIMBY, be a YIMBY!